odoo/documentation/sales/quotation/setup/first_quote.rst

 .. image:: media/first_quote03.png
     :align: center

-If you don't have any customer or product recorded on your Odoo environment yet, you can create them on the fly directly from your quotations :
+If you don't have any customer or product recorded on your Twenty20 environment yet, you can create them on the fly directly from your quotations :